deya-eldeen/blog/_posts/post/2021-11-15-swift-built-in-data-types.md

 ## The Impact of Type Inference on Performance

-Type inference in `Swift`, while primarily aimed at improving code readability and reducing boilerplate, also has implications for performance.
-The `Swift` compiler is designed to be highly efficient, and type inference plays a role in this efficiency.
+Type inference in Swift, while primarily aimed at improving code readability and reducing boilerplate, also has implications for performance.
+The Swift compiler is designed to be highly efficient, and type inference plays a role in this efficiency.
 However, understanding when and how type inference affects performance can help developers make informed decisions in critical parts of their code.

 ### Compilation Performance

 One area where type inference can impact performance is during the compilation process.
-When `Swift` infers types, the compiler has to analyze the code more extensively to deduce the correct types, which can slightly increase compilation times, especially in large codebases with complex type relationships.
+When Swift infers types, the compiler has to analyze the code more extensively to deduce the correct types, which can slightly increase compilation times, especially in large codebases with complex type relationships.
 While this overhead is generally minimal, it can become noticeable in very large projects or in code that makes heavy use of generic types and protocols.

 ### Runtime Performance

-At runtime, `Swift`’s type inference has little to no impact on the performance of the compiled code.
+At runtime, Swift’s type inference has little to no impact on the performance of the compiled code.
 The inferred types are determined at compile time, meaning that by the time your application is running, the types are already fixed and optimized by the compiler.
 This ensures that the performance of your application is consistent, regardless of whether types were inferred or explicitly declared.

 ### Best Practices for Performance